-- Rejuvenation through new retail units and public realm improvements, including the northern underpass to Town Centre Gardens; - ii.
-Replacement retail units at the eastern end of The Forum connecting to a new surface-level pedestrian crossing of St George's Way to link with the new leisure complex and Town Centre Gardens: - iii.
-Active retail frontages along St George's Way to redefine the eastern edge of the Town - iv.
-Centre; - v.
-New high-density residential development along St George's Way, orientated to have views over Town Centre Gardens; - vi.
-A new sports/swimming complex with an interactive frontage onto Town Centre Gardens; - vii.
-Creation of a critical mass of uses and activities to stimulate greater day-to-day and event use of Town Centre Gardens; and - viii.
-Heritage assessment and design work to preserve and enhance the significance of the Town Square Conservation Area and the contribution made by its setting. - 7.54 This Major Opportunity Area currently includes the parkland of Town Centre Gardens, the Borough Council's Marshgate car park, Park Place shop units, Hertfordshire County Council's Bowes-Lyon House youth centre and the Borough Council's Swimming Centre.
-To ensure that such facilities continue to meet local shopping needs we will consider removing Permitted Development rights and / or using legal agreements under Policy SP4 to retain any new units in E(a) use. - 7.55 The demolition of the Arts and Leisure Centre necessitates the relocation of the sports facilities.
+i.
+Rejuvenation through new retail units and public realm improvements, including the northern underpass to Town Centre Gardens;

+- ii.
+Replacement retail units at the eastern end of The Forum connecting to a new surface-level pedestrian crossing of St George's Way to link with the new leisure complex and Town Centre Gardens; - iii.
+Active retail frontages along St George's Way to redefine the eastern edge of the town centre; - iv.
+New high-density residential development along St George's Way, orientated to have views over Town Centre Gardens; - v.
+A new sports/swimming complex with an interactive frontage onto Town Centre Gardens; - vi.
+Creation of a critical mass of uses and activities to stimulate greater day-to-day and event use of Town Centre Gardens; and - vii.
+Heritage assessment and design work to mitigate the impact on the Town Square Conservation Area. - 7.55 This Major Opportunity Area currently includes the parkland of Town Centre Gardens, the Borough Council's Marshgate car park, Park Place shop units, Hertfordshire County Council's Bowes-Lyon House youth centre and the Borough Council's Swimming Centre.
+To ensure that such facilities continue to meet local shopping needs we will consider removing Permitted Development rights and / or using legal agreements under Policy SP4 to retain any new units in A1 use. - 7.56 The demolition of the Arts and Leisure Centre necessitates the relocation of the sports facilities.
 The co-location of these facilities with the existing Swimming Centre makes excellent sense for the users of both facilities and allows the creation of a sizeable municipal sports facility.
 (The Gordon Craig Theatre is to be re-located within the Central Core Major Opportunity Area).
-Any enhanced youth facilities at Bowes-Lyon House should allow for the creation of a multi-purpose community and arts facility with a large hall overlooking the lake in Town Centre Gardens. - 7.56 There is significant untapped potential in the Marshgate and Park Place area for new high density residential development above ground floor shops, bars and restaurants.
+Any enhanced youth facilities at Bowes-Lyon House should allow for the creation of a multi-purpose community and arts facility with a large hall overlooking the lake in Town Centre Gardens. - 7.57 There is significant untapped potential in the Marshgate and Park Place area for new high density residential development above ground floor shops, bars and restaurants.
 Providing new residential units with an eastwards facing aspect, overlooking the park, should make these units an attractive commercial prospect.
 Breaking the ring road collar in this area, by the improvement of subway crossings and the creation of a new surface-level crossing, is important to making better use of Town Centre Gardens.
-This major Green Flag award-winning public space represents a significant asset for the Town Centre.

-- 7.57 A part of the Marshgate MOA lies adjacent to the Town Square Conservation Area.
-Developments in the vicinity of the conservation area will need to preserve or enhance the surrounding and the setting of the conservation area - 7.58 The keys to delivering this site are two-fold: the relocation of the sports facilities from the Arts and Leisure Centre; and opening up Town Centre Gardens to make it a more widely used, accessible and appreciated space.
+This major Green Flag award-winning public space represents a significant asset for the Town Centre. - 7.58 A part of the Marshgate MOA lies adjacent to the Town Square Conservation Area.
+Developments in the vicinity of the conservation area will need to preserve or enhance the surrounding and the setting of the conservation area - 7.59 The keys to delivering this site are two-fold: the relocation of the sports facilities from the Arts and Leisure Centre; and opening up Town Centre Gardens to make it a more widely used, accessible and appreciated space.